navikt/aksel/.changeset/warm-adults-allow.md

 "@navikt/ds-css": patch
 ---

-Fileupload: Remove browser styling from FileUpload.Item when used as in list.
+FileUpload: Remove browser styling from FileUpload.Item when used in list.